 In the prospectus included in the registration statement for our IPO, we undertook to consummate an initial "Business Combination" in which we would acquire one or more assets or control of one or more operating businesses, through a merger, capital stock exchange, stock purchase, asset acquisition or other similar business combination having, collectively, a fair market value of at least 80% of the amount in our trust account (as determined in accordance with the requirements of our charter) at the time of the "Business Combination" by October 23, 2009 or liquidate.
 These requirements were set forth in our charter.
 In the proposed transactions set forth in the Framework Agreement, dated as of August 7, 2009 between us and NRDC Capital Management, we are not acquiring one or more assets or control of one or more operating businesses.
 Rather, the Framework Agreement, among other things, sets forth the steps to be taken by us to continue our business as a corporation that will elect to qualify to be taxed as a REIT for U.S. federal income tax purposes, commencing with our taxable year ending December 31, 2010.
 See the section entitled "The Framework Agreement."
-In addition, we stated in our IPO prospectus that in connection with seeking stockholder approval of an initial business combination, we would furnish our stockholders with proxy materials that would include audited historical financial statements of the target business.
-Because we have not yet identified specific real properties for purchase, we are not including in this proxy statement audited financial statements relating to any of our target assets.
-Accordingly, the proposed transactions contemplated by the Framework Agreement do not satisfy the above requirements as originally contemplated by our IPO prospectus.
+Accordingly, the proposed transactions contemplated by the Framework Agreement do not satisfy the requirements of a "Business Combination" as defined in our current charter and as used in our IPO prospectus.
 However, we considered and analyzed numerous companies and acquisition opportunities in our search for an attractive business combination candidate, none of which were believed to be as attractive to our public stockholders as continuing our business as a corporation that will elect to qualify as a REIT, commencing with our taxable year ending December 31, 2010, the steps of which are set forth in the Framework Agreement.

-Proposals to be Considered at the Special Meetings of NRDC Acquisition's Stockholders
+Proposals to be Considered at the Special Meetingsof NRDC Acquisition's Stockholders